 Cut & sew foam suitable for bra-making goes by a few different terms.
 Foam (or padding) can have either a brushed or satin tricot finish on the outside.
 Sometimes they have some spandex/lycra content for a little bit of “give”.
 They can be anywhere from 2-5mm thick (usually around 1/8″), and some are spongier than others.
 Cups can be made from cut/sew foam where you make it yourself with no seam allowance and zig-zag stitching by butting the edges together, or you can purchase ready-made molded cups in various sizes and shapes.

 Rubber Elastic is most popular to make your own swimsuit.
 Its water resistant and keeps your swimsuit in quality condition as it's worn.
 Rubber elastic comes in 1/4" and 3/8" used for necklines, armholes and legs of the swimsuit.

 "S" or "G" hooks are designed for closures and make opening and closing easy for two-piece or one-piece suits.
 Hooks come in plastic and metal materials and various sizes to match your design.

 Power Mesh is an alternative for lining that will provide support in desired areas of the swimsuit like the bra cups or front tummy of the bottoms.

 Swimwear is best sewn using polyester thread and when available a serger is nice to use.
 Stretch needles are needed and zig-zag stitches are used as directed by the pattern and on top of elastics.

 ***ALWAYS MAKE A MUSLIN***

-Enjoy your swimwear-making journey - feel free to ask questions and visit the stores linked here to learn more.
+Enjoy your swimwear-making journey - feel free to ask questions and visit the resources linked here to learn more.